nepi-ng - C - managing files

 In this scenario, we extend again C2 to close the loop, and retrieve our random file back on the local laptop.

-The only new thing here is the use of a Pull
+The only new thing here is the use of a Pull object, which like for

-object, can be used in a list of commands to run on a given
+the Push object, can be used in a list of commands to run on a given

-node as part of a SshJob
+node as part of a SshJob.

 The code